-The SEND Department will also annually evaluate its work through its departmental Self Evaluation and Action Planning.
-It will also contribute to the whole school SEF.
+The SEND Department will also annually evaluate its work through its departmental Self Evaluation Form (SEF) and contribution to the whole school SEF.
 This will include:

-- Continuation of an inclusive school ethos and culture that works towards students with additional needs/SEND making academic progress and who take an active part in the life of the school including extra-curricular activities; where student progress is measured via assessment and exams including GCSE and A Level results; attendance and exclusion data is analysed and accounted for; where student voice and parental views are valued, listened to and action taken; and where the number of students not in education, employment or training (NEETs) is reduced and post 16 placements are appropriate and successful - Value for money is evident in the allocation and deployment of resources including staffing - The number of visits made and feedback from outside agencies - Reports from OFSTED and HMI - Internal Monitoring and Evaluation procedures including use of tools such as Provision Map; work scrutiny, student voice, lesson observations and drop-ins etc.
+- Continuation of an inclusive school ethos and culture that works towards students with additional needs/SEND making academic progress and who take an active part in the life of the school including extra-curricular activities; where student progress is measured via assessment and exams including GCSE and A Level results; attendance and exclusion data is analysed and accounted for; where student voice and parental views are valued, listened to and action taken; and where the number of students not in education, employment or training (NEETs) is reduced and post 16 placements are appropriate and successful. - Value for money is evident in the allocation and deployment of resources including staffing. - The number of visits made and feedback from outside agencies. - Reports from OFSTED and HMI. - Internal Monitoring and Evaluation procedures including use of the Provision Map; work scrutiny, student voice, lesson observations and drop-ins etc.

-A yearly action plan for SEND is drawn up which is reviewed termly to ensure that provision is systematically developing and improving over time
+A yearly action plan for SEND is drawn up which is reviewed termly to ensure that provision is systematically developing and improving over time.